HouSiyuan2001/SIDM_Lensing_Model/Readme.md

 ---

+# Note on Eq.
+(3.10)

+⚠️ **Typo in the published paper**:
+In Eq.
+(3.10), the term with -721.8 was incorrectly typeset in the previous version (v2) and in the published JCAP version as an exponent ($\tau^{0.8}$).
+The correct form should be a multiplication factor ($0.8 \times \tau$).
+Our released code has always implemented the correct expression, so all results and conclusions in the paper remain valid.
+For verification, see [Accuracy.ipynb](./example/Accuracy.ipynb).

+We thank Wolfgang Enzi for pointing this out.

+---
 # References

 Our code is free to copy and modify.
 If you find it useful, please cite the following papers.
 For any questions or comments, feel free to contact [syhou_at_pmo.ac.cn].